-Side-by-side testing of total, respirable and inhalable Mn exposures in operator breathing zones and general areas was conducted during various types of shipyard welding, including hybrid laser arc welding (HLAW) in 2011.
+Side-by-side testing of Total, Respirable and Inhalable Mn exposures in operator breathing zones and general areas was conducted during various types of shipyard welding, including Hybrid Laser Arc Welding (HLAW) in 2011.
 HLAW is a highly automated process where the operator stands at a control station several feet away from the actual weld zone.
 The purpose of this study was to determine if air monitoring of representative tasks could be used to establish estimated or predictable ranges of exposure to Mn.
-The work was funded and published by the National Shipbuilding Research Program in a report, "Reduction of Weld Fume Risk in Naval and Commercial Shipyards."

-Average airborne concentrations of total, inhalable and respirable Mn, measured during each welding operation testing, are shown in Exhibit 3 below.
+Average airborne concentrations of Total, Inhalable and Respirable Mn measured during each welding operation testing are shown in Figure 3 below.

-Exhibit 3.
-Comparison of Average Mn Fume, by Size Fraction, Measured During Shipyard Welding Activities.
+Figure 3.
+Comparison of Average Mn Fume, by Size Fraction, Measured During Shipyard Welding Activities